-Websites, applications, and products should all be designed with the goal of being obvious, self-explanatory and self-evident to use.
+Websites, applications, and products should all be designed with the goal of being obvious, self-explanatory, and self-evident to use.
 Users should not have to rely on complex instructions or manuals to use them, because odds are, they won’t read them.
-There are a lot of user experience (UX) mistakes out there these days which rely on instructions or aren’t user friendly.
+There are a lot of user experience (UX) mistakes out there these days which rely on instructions or aren’t user-friendly.
 Below are the most common UX mistakes that designers make without realizing.

-Conceptual models which designers come up with in their mind are fine, but when the designer gets focused on the model and ignores the usability of it, problems can arise.
+Conceptual models that designers come up with in their mind are fine, but when the designer gets focused on the model and ignores the usability of it, problems can arise.
 The mental model is how a user imagines that a product or service should be, so a good website can merge the designer (conceptual) model and the user (mental) model.

 When the conceptual model, which is the user interface does not meet the user’s expectations, the user experience will not be positive and the website will lose its customer.

 There is a common misconception that eye-tracking data will give designers specific information about where users are looking and for how long.
 Although there’s some good benefits to using eye-tracking data, the negatives far outweigh the benefits.
 As explained by design blogger Terry Cluft, “eye-tracking data will tell you what someone looked at, but you won’t know if they paid attention to it or just glanced at it.
 It also only measures central vision, dismissing the important peripheral vision.”

 Your design decisions shouldn’t rely completely on your eye-tracking data, and instead look into testing visual or auditory signals.